kakaluotedj/LFVD/README.md

 # MFVD
-This is a MFVD dataset release address.
-If you need a dataset for experimentation, please send an email to yunyi@gnnu.edu.cn.
+This is the release address of the MFVD dataset.
+If you need the dataset for experiments, please send an email to yunyi@gnnu.edu.cn.